Which Retirement Strategy is Superior: Self-Directed IRA or Solo 401(k)?

 IRA Financial is a retirement account facilitator, document filing, and do-it yourself document service, not a law firm.
 IRA Financial does not provide legal services.
 No attorney-client relationship exists between the Client and IRA Financial Group, its management, salespersons, or IRA Financial’s in-house legal counsel.
 IRA Financial provides IRA retirement facilitation service and CANNOT provide Client with legal, investment, or financial advice.
 Prior to making any investment decisions, please consult with the appropriate legal, tax, and investment professionals for advice.

-See also Buying Bitcoin With A Self-Directed IRA
+See also 6-Point Checklist For Self-Directed IRA Owners

 IRA Financial is not engaged in rendering legal, accounting or other professional services.
 If legal advice or other professional assistance is required, the services of a competent professional person should be sought.
 (From a Declaration of Principles jointly adopted by a Committee of the American Bar Association & a Committee of Publishers and Associations.).
 The scope of Professional Services does not include the costs of any custodian related services.